Chapter 1:

 Deodorant, cologne, and the sink again, to wash my face.
 Towel.
 Rub-a-dub-dub.
 Hairbrush.
 Hair, brushed.
 Hands, to slightly mess with the hairdo.
 Too much order takes the space away from creativity.

 Coffee.
 Scent.
 Taste.
 My cup had been waiting for me.
+How kind of them.

 “Morning to you too, mister”, my sister greeted me, in between sips of her coffee and mindlessly scrolling through her phone.

 Intending to reciprocate her warm morning greetings, I nabbed a nearby napkin piece, crumpled it and, with a flick of my index finger, shot it right on the middle of her forehead.
-100 points, a perfect shot.

 Her gaze turned to me, like that of an animal studying their prey before attacking.
-Yukina Itabashi, however, had been limited in her capacity of counterattacking, due to the presence of our parents in the same environment.
+Yukina Itabashi, however, had been limited in her capacity of counterattacking, due to the presence of our parents in the same room.

 With my two extra years of expertise, I was capable of acting silently and striking first, without attracting their attention.
 If she reacted too harshly, however, that would bring about chaos and fury within this household, which would be bad for both of us.
-So, sister, what’s your play?

-“Heading out, sis”, I warned her.
+“Heading out, sis”, I informed her shortly thereafter.

 “See ya, Aki”, she replied, nonchalant as always.